 12 Signs That Your Dog Is Genuinely Happy

-Are you concerned about how self-isolation is affecting your dog?
+Are you concerned about how social-distancing is affecting your dog?
 Here are 12 signs that your pup is happy to put your mind at ease today.

 There’s no denying that we are feeling super grateful for our dogs right now.
 Without even trying, they are doing so much to make us happy during this very uncertain time.